christianvuerings/writing/_posts/2018-02-05-big-changes-afoot-in-the-react-redux-ecosystem.md

 This is going to have a major impact on the community, Facebook's "move fast and break things" applied to open source, but the overall goal is laudable.
 React is ultimately moving towards an async-rendering world, and while the initial [Fiber][fiber] implementation makes async rendering possible, more work needs to be done in order to fully enable it.
 Unfortunately, it looks like there's still a lot more upheaval in the ecosystem to come before we get there.

 A codemod is planned for application developers, so it should (hopefully) be less painful for apps to make the switch.
-Lbirary authors are likely to be hit hardest.
+Library authors are likely to be hit hardest.
 I'm already looking at what changes are required in order to get `brookjs` working with async rendering, as we definitely use some of the now-deprecated lifecycle hooks.
 We'll see if this turns out to be difficult.

   [4.0beta1]: https://github.com/reactjs/redux/releases/tag/v4.0.0-beta.1
   [deprecated-methods]: https://github.com/reactjs/rfcs/pull/6